What Is a Graphical User Interface?

 Typically, an app or functionality will get started, then the user has to provide input or tasks to generate the intended action from the machine.

-The GUI basically translates user language, which can constitute simple one-line commands, single click and double clicks to a machine language or assembly language.
+The GUI basically translates user language, which can consists of simple one-line commands, single click and double clicks into a machine language or assembly language.

-The machine comprehends the machine language and then responds to the task initiated, which is then translated to the user language and communicated to the user through the GUI.
+The machine comprehends the machine language and then responds to the task initiated, which is then translated into the user’s language and communicated to the user through the GUI.

 Furthermore, the appearance of the operating system or application software can be redesigned at will as graphical user interfaces are independent of application functions.

-Apps usually implement their own unique GUI display elements in addition to GUI elements already present on the existing operating system.
+Apps usually implement their own unique GUI display elements in addition to GUI elements already present in the existing operating system.

 Character interface vs Graphical user interface